Install Extensions

 ...

-How to Determine the Location of the php.ini file for PHP CLI
+How to Determine the Location of the PHP CLI php.ini File

-When installing extensions, it may be necessary to manually configure the php.ini file to add the extensions, so it's important to confirm the location of the php.ini file for PHP CLI.
-This can be done by running php --ini to find the location of the PHP CLI ini file, the result is similar to the following (results may vary for different systems):
+When we install an extension, we may need to manually configure the php.ini file and add the extension, so we need to confirm the location of the PHP CLI's php.ini file.
+You can run php --ini to find the ini file location of PHP CLI, with results similar to the following (the display results may vary across systems):

 ~# php --ini